NicolasPassos/sapguipy/README.md

 ### Key Features

 1. **SAP Integration:** Uses SAP Script, that was especifully builded for manipulate the SAP GUI.
-If you never heard about, see de docs of [SAP Script](https://help.sap.com/docs/sap_gui_for_windows/b47d018c3b9b45e897faf66a6c0885a8/babdf65f4d0a4bd8b40f5ff132cb12fa.html).
+If you never heard about, see the docs of [SAP Script](https://help.sap.com/docs/sap_gui_for_windows/b47d018c3b9b45e897faf66a6c0885a8/babdf65f4d0a4bd8b40f5ff132cb12fa.html).
 2. **Flexible Configuration:** Configure to suit your needs.

 ## SAP Configuration